The Dobosi family traces back its roots to the 1700 as an active participant of the village, local viticulture and wine culture.

 We firmly believe that we have a duty in our lives.
 As individuals we are created for specific tasks and roles.

 I built the cellar in 1988 and quit the co-operative the following year to pursue my dream.
-This was a very risky decision at that time, but I was certain that it is the way forward.
-My ancestors have been living in Szentantalfa since 1700 making a living as winegrowers and winemakers, this gave me the courage to 'leave the certain for the uncertain'.
-We started off with 1 acre which has grown since to 26.
+This was a very risky decision at that time, but I was certain that it was the right way.
+My ancestors have been living in Szentantalfa since 1700 making a living as grape growers and wine makers, this gave me the courage to 'leave the certain for the uncertain'.
+We started off with 1 acre which has grown since to 25.
 The family cultivates all the vineyards and we plan any development together.

 It lies below Szentantalfa characterized by the red limestone and clay.
 Extraordinary acidity, beautiful mineral wines are grown here.
 Kéknyelű, Sauvignon Blanc, Szürkebarát, Cabernet Sauvignon, Juhfark